Canon 6D Mark II vs Nikon D7200

 Travel and landscape photographers will find it useful that the 6D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the D7200 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D7200 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D7200 was succeeded by the Nikon D7500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 6D Mark II and D7200 can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Nikon D7200 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 6D Mark II or the Nikon D7200 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.